 Problems with the ozone layer have received a great deal of publicity and attention since they were first identified.
 In the 1980s scientists discovered that the ozone layer was thinning at the poles.
 Soon the connection between use of chlorofluorocarbons (CFCs) and ozone depletion was made, explains the Union for Concerned Scientists (UCS).
 This is how CFCs deplete ozone:

-- American Chemistry Society.
+- CFCs which were widely used in refrigerators, air-conditioners and aerosols are compounds that contain chlorine and fluorine, explain the American Chemistry Society.
 Though CFCs were inert in the troposphere, they were broken down by the UV rays in the stratosphere, and released chlorine.

 - Chlorine from CFCs reacted with the oxygen from ozone destroying the ozone molecules.
 This process is at its maximum in polar regions where ozone concentrates due to global wind movement.
 NatGeo indicates that the Antarctica has been especially vulnerable to ozone layer degradation, largely because the low local temperatures accelerate the chemical reaction that breaks CFCs down into chlorine.